asya-achimova/asya-achimova.github.io/_pages/talks.md

 {% endfor %}

 ## 2025

+Peters, B., Çapar, S.S., König, P., & A. Achimova.
+The weight of words: Credibility of projected content depends on presupposition trigger type and prior knowledge.
+Poster to be presented at XPrag 2025.
+Cambridge, UK. <a href="http://asya-achimova.github.io/files/2025_achimova_presuppositions_xprag.pdf">poster</a>

 Achimova, A. Presuppositions in discourse. <i>Introduction to rhetoric</i>, Utrecht University.
 April 16, 2025

 Achimova, A. The effect of event predictability on production and interpretation of anaphoric references. <i>Multimodal Language Department</i>, Max Planck Institute for Psycholinguistics.
 April 15, 2025

 Achimova, A. A neo-Gricean account of indirect communication. <i>Experimental linguistics talk series</i>, Utrecht University.
 April 14, 2025

-Achimova, A., Peters, B., Çapar, S.C., & P. König.
+Achimova, A., Peters, B., Çapar, S.S., & P. König.
 Persuasion without accountability: the case of projection inferences.
 Flash-talk to be presented at the Workshop ``Combating misinformation in the digital age''.
 Tübingen, Germany.
 April 2, 2025

 Achimova, A., Franke, M., & M.V.
 Butz.
 Indirectness as a path to common ground management.
 Paper presented at the Workshop ``Background beliefs in the construction of meaning''.
 Tübingen, Germany.
 January 10, 2025.